MarynaShavlak/dev-interview-hub/src/features/articleRecommendationsList/README.md

 export default ArticlePage;
 ```
 ## Conclusion
-The **`ArticleRecommendationsList`** component is a vital tool for displaying relevant article recommendations, enhancing user engagement by offering additional content based on the current article's category.
-By supporting dynamic recommendations, design adaptation, and localization, it provides a versatile and user-friendly experience.
-The use of `memo` ensures optimal performance, making it an efficient choice for integrating article recommendations into your application.
+The **`ArticleRecommendationsList`** omponent is a valuable feature for displaying relevant article recommendations, thereby enhancing user engagement by offering additional content based on the current article's category.
+By supporting dynamic recommendations, design adaptation, skeleton loading, and localization, it ensures a versatile and user-friendly experience.
+The use of `memo` optimizes performance, making it an efficient choice for integrating article recommendations into your application.
+This component not only improves content discoverability but also contributes to a smoother and more responsive user experience.
-Additionally, by implementing lazy loading, the `ArticleRecommendationsList` component optimizes performance, contributing to a faster and more efficient application.